QWL-NS: Long-Term Care Staff Quality of Work Life in Nova Scotia

 November 2020 – March 2023

 Long-term care staff (continuing care assistants, nurses (RNs, LPNs) and managers) from a convenience sample of 10 Nova Scotia LTC homes were recruited and surveyed during the COVID-19 pandemic.
-The surveys, conducted between November 2020 and March 2023, captured staff perspectives on their quality of work life with attention given to the impact of COVID-19 on their work life.
+The surveys, conducted between October 2021 and January 2022, captured staff perspectives on their quality of work life, well-being, and work environment with attention given to the impact of COVID-19.
 In total 455 staff surveys were collected.

 WAVE 2: The Intersection of Quality of Work Life and Resident Care in Nursing Homes During and Post Pandemic